 Goof off and do something silly; kids are experts in taking things lightly.
 Just having a conversation with a child is likely to evoke a smile and a laugh from your inner child.

-5. Laugh at yourself.
+5. Laugh with yourself.

 6. Laugh at situations.